kubeflow/katib/docs/MinikubeDemo/MinikubeDemo.md

 * kubectl
 ## deploy
 Only type command `./deploy`.

 A Minikube cluster and Katib components will be deployed!

 You can check them with `kubectl get -n katib get pods`.
-You don't worry if the `vizier-core` get an error.
+Don't worry if the `vizier-core` get an error.
 It will be recovered after DB will be prepared.
-Wait until all components are Running status.
+Wait until all components will be Running status.

 ## Create Study
 ### Random Suggestion Demo